Officers

 As a realtor, Quanette understands the importance of homeownership and will use this platform to educate and assist residents of Cape May County to make their dreams of homeownership a reality.
 However, her service to the community does not end there.
 Quanette is also a certified social worker who is currently employed by Crest Haven and the owner of a successful salon that is heading into its 17th year of business.
 She was able to accomplish a lifetime of achievements while raising her own children and graciously fostering several others.
 It is clear that her greatest pleasures are “giving, helping, and making people feel good.”

-Member – Charin Holloway
+Member – Charine Holloway

 Charine is a lifelong resident of Cape May County, a mother of four with six wonderful grandchildren.
 She’s been employed in the Human Resources Department at the Woodbine Developmental Center since 1999.
 In her spare time, she partakes in long walks, bike rides, and visits her children and grandchildren who all live out of state.
 As a Habitat board member, this gives her the opportunity to help make a difference in a family’s life.
 There is a need for affordable housing in our county, and Charine would like to make someone’s dream of homeownership come true.
 She has a passion for serving/helping her community thrive and does so as a member of The Soar Church of Woodbine, a volunteer of Baptist Resource Network Disaster Relief (PA & NJ), and volunteering at the Atlantic City Rescue Mission.